-Feature Agent-based Scanner Zero-footprint Direct Spreadsheet Create a discovery and inventory rule, and in the action definition: Υ For Action type, choose Discovery and inventory Select Network scan as the discovery method • In the General hardware and software inventory section, select Gather hardware and software inventory from all target devices.
+Feature Agent-based Scanner Zero-footprint Direct Spreadsheet Create a discovery and inventory rule, and in the action definition: Y For Action type, choose Discovery and inventory Select Network scan as the discovery method In the General hardware and software inventory section, select Gather hardware and software inventory from all target devices.
 If you wish to target exclusively Oracle servers, specify appropriate IP addresses, machine name patterns, or port details to focus the settings under Define machines to target in the Targets tab.
-To use a network scan, create a discovery and inventory rule with the following options selected in the action definition: 0 • For Action type , choose Discovery and inventory environments, Port scan and/or SNMP scan, and Gather Oracle database environment inventory options.
-To use a TNSNames, one file exects a discovery and inventory rule with the following entions.
-To use a TNSNames . or a file, create a discovery and inventory rule with the following options selected in the action definition: 0 For Action type, choose Discovery and inventory Select TNSNames file for Oracle databases as the discovery method (you may optionally combine this, for example, with Network scan) In the Oracle database environments section, select the Discover Oracle database environments, Port scan and/or SNMP scan, and Gather Oracle database environment inventory options.
-To use manually-created data to replace discovery, create discovery device records with listener and services information for all Oracle servers; and then create a discovery and inventory rule with the following options selected in the action definition: 0 • For Action type , choose Inventory only • In the Oracle database environments section, select the Gather Oracle database environment inventory option.
-Separately execute (and report results for) the Oracle GLAS hardware scripts, since these cannot be executed in the direct inventory collection case. Υ
+To use a network scan, create a discovery and inventory rule with the following options selected in the action definition: 0 For Action type, choose Discovery and inventory Select Network scan as the discovery method In the Oracle database environments section, select the Discover Oracle database environments, Port scan and/or SNMP scan, and Gather Oracle database environment inventory options.
+To use a TNSNames.ora file, create a discovery and inventory rule with the following options selected in the action definition: • For Action type , choose Discovery and inventory 0 • Select TNSNames file for Oracle databases as the discovery method (you may optionally combine this, for example, with Network scan) • In the Oracle database environments section, select the Discover Oracle database environments, Port scan and/or SNMP scan, and Gather Oracle database environment inventory options.
+To use manually-created data to replace discovery, create discovery device records with listener and services information for all Oracle servers; and then create a discovery and inventory rule with the following options selected in the action definition: 0 For Action type, choose Inventory only In the Oracle database environments section, select the Gather Oracle database environment inventory option.
+Separately execute (and report results for) the Oracle GLAS hardware scripts, since these cannot be executed in the direct inventory collection case.
+Y